tian102/tianpretorius.github.io/content/projects/posts/eggsplorer-platform/index.md

 ## Final Thoughts

 Eggsplorer is what happens when you combine a love for building things with an excuse to over-engineer something fun.
-It's not going to change the world, but it made my family's Easter better, taught me a bunch, and gave me something to work on during downtime.
+It's not going to change the world, but it made Easter a tad more interesting, taught me a bunch, and gave me something to work on during downtime.

 Sometimes the best projects are the ones that make people smile.
 This one definitely does that.